Advice > Software engineering

 • Build Netflix (written answer)

-System design "knowledge" questions (for fresher/junior engineers)
+3. System design knowledge questions (for fresher/junior engineers)

-The second type of system design questions is “knowledge” questions to test your knowledge about key system design fundamentals, e.g. “How does caching work?”.
+The second type of system design questions is “knowledge” questions to test your knowledge about key system design fundamentals, e.g., “How does caching work?”.
 These are more common in interviews when the candidate is a fresher/junior engineer.

-As ex-Meta engineering manager Pranav explained to us, FAANG generally don't ask these more straightforward questions.
+As ex-Meta engineering manager Pranav explained to us, FAANG interviewers generally don't ask these more straightforward questions.
 However, these topics may come up when discussing the design choices and trade-offs associated with them as you do your main system design question.

 Pranav, who has conducted over 200 engineering interviews over the course of his career, created the following list of ten system design knowledge questions.

-1. What is consistent hashing and how does it work?
+3.1 What is consistent hashing and how does it work?

 Consistent hashing is a technique used in distributed systems to distribute data across a cluster of nodes efficiently.
 Unlike traditional hashing, which can lead to massive data reshuffling when a node is added or removed, consistent hashing minimizes the amount of data that needs to be moved.